Softening of the Hypertriton Transverse Momentum Spectrum in Heavy-Ion Collisions

+We note that the statistical factor $g_{\rm ht}=1/4$ used in the coalescence model for proton, neutron, and $\Lambda$ hyperon to form a hypertriton does not include that due to their isospins.
+As shown in Ref.~\cite{Sun:2018jhg}, the light nuclei numbers from such a coalescence model based on nucleons from a thermal source reduce to those from the thermal model when their binding energies are much smaller than the temperature and their radii are much larger than the size of the particle emission source.
+The exclusion of the isospins in the coalescence model based on kinetically freeze-out nucleons in relativistic heavy-ion collisions is also supported by the results in Ref.~\cite{Sun:2022xjr} from the kinetic approach, which treats light nuclei as dynamic degrees of freedom by including their production and annihilation from pion catalyzed multi-nucleon reactions during the expansion stage of heavy-ion collisions, because similar light nuclei numbers are obtained from these two approaches.

-Figure \ref{fig:yield} displays the centrality dependence of the yield ratio \hth~ for different values of $B_\Lambda$.
-The yield ratio \hth~ is seen to be suppressed in more peripheral collisions (30-50\%) as compared to central collisions (0-10\%).
-This suppression is due to the decrease of the emission source volume with increasing collision centrality.
-Also, the yield ratio \hth~ is suppressed for smaller $\Lambda$-separation energies or larger $\Lambda-d$ distance.
+Figure \ref{fig:yield} displays the collision centrality dependence of the yield ratio \hth~ for different values of $B_\Lambda$.
+The three collision centralities of 0-10\%, 10-30\%, and 30-50\% in this figure correspond to the charged-particle multiplicity $dN_{ch}/d\eta$ of about 1700, 1040, and 440, respectively, which are consistent with those measured in ALICE experiments~\cite{ALICE:2019hno}.
+The yield ratio \hth~ is seen to be suppressed in more peripheral collisions (30-50\%) as compared to central collisions because of increasing emission source volume with decreasing collision centrality.
+Also, the yield ratio \hth~ is more suppressed for a smaller $\Lambda$-separation energy or a larger $\Lambda-d$ distance with a variation by a factor of 2-3 for the different $\Lambda$-separation energies considered in the present study.
 The suppression of hypertriton production in non-central collisions is in accordance with earlier studies on light cluster production in collisions of small systems like $pp$ or $p$+Pb collisions at the LHC energies~\cite{Sun:2018mqq}.

 \emph{Softening of hypertriton $p_T$ spectrum}{\bf ---} Figure \ref{fig:pt_spectra} displays by shaded bands the ratio \hth~as a function of transverse momentum ($p_T$) from the coalescence model.
-It is observed that for all three different values of $\Lambda$ separation energies and all centralities, there is a pronounced decreasing trend in this ratio with an increase in $p_T$.
+It is observed that this spectrum ratio in all centralities also varies by a factor of 2-3 among the three different values of the $\Lambda$ separation energy as for the yield ratio shown in Fig.~\ref{fig:yield}.
+Also, there is a pronounced decreasing trend in this ratio with an increase in $p_T$.
 This trend is in sharp contrast with the behavior predicted by the blast-wave (BW) model, shown by solid lines, which shows an increase of \hth~with increasing $p_T$.
 In the BW model, both hypertriton and helium-3 are assumed in local thermal equilibrium at their kinetic freeze-out with an invariant momentum spectrum $f=E\text{d}^3N/\text{d}p^3$ given by~\cite{Cooper:1974mv, Schnedermann:1993ws}: